-There are also reports of a significant number of incidents of businesses falsely claiming grants, bounce back loans and other forms of support during the lockdown, or falsifying records to obtain more funds.
-As a result, there will be individuals seeking to move and hide this money.
+Criminals are always seeking to move and hide the proceeds of crime.
 This puts conveyancing firms at a significant risk as fraudsters seek to move money into property.
 Remember money fraudulently obtained will be criminal money.

 Above all firm's need to be vigilant in carrying out their risk assessments of clients, particularly in respect of the source of the funds and ensure that the written record is supported by evidence of the appropriate checks.